mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

 ## Static Methods

 This seems like a good time to mention static methods.
-Sometimes you might want to create a function which performs some action that pertains to the instances you are creating but it doesn't really make sense for the function to be available on each object's `this` context.
+Sometimes you might want to create a function which performs some action that pertains to the instances you are creating but it doesn't really make sense for the function to be available on each object's `this`.
 When used with classes they are called Static Methods, I'm not sure if they have a name when not used with classes!
 We haven't used any static methods in our example but React does have a few static lifecycle methods and we did use one earlier with `Object.create`.
 It's easy to declare a static method on a class, you just need to prefix the method with the `static` keyword:
 ```js
 class Example {
   static staticMethod() {